ShirleyLiuXQ/ShirleyLiuXQ.github.io/index.md

 **Microsoft Research Cambridge** in 2023, where I worked on error correction codes with ML decoding for Project Silica, a novel glass-based archival data storage technology.
 This work has recently appeared in [*Nature*](https://www.nature.com/articles/s41586-025-10042-w).

 ## Personal:
 My first name is pronounced as "Sh-ih-ow Chi" (meaning jade born at dawn in Chinese), but feel free to call me Shirley!
+I publish under both *Xiaoqi Liu* and *Shirley Xiaoqi Liu*.

 Living and working across British, Chinese, Singaporean, and American cultures has shaped how I engage with people and ideas.
 I'm introverted, but I care about the communities I'm part of and have taken on roles like postgraduate representative to help bring people together.